 Ensure you follow up with each of the couples, as often as you possibly can without seeming like an annoyance.
 We would suggest a week or two down the line, then a couple of months after that.

 We hope that our hints and tips have given you a bit more confidence about your next wedding fayre.
 Hopefully these will be helpful regardless of whether you sell wedding invites or hen party packages, as it provides a glimpse into how to market in wedding industry fayres and exhibitions.
-Now all you need to do is book some of those spaces and get yourself out there, you'll be glad you did!
+Now all you need to do is book some of those spaces and get yourself out there, you’ll be glad you did!
 Find out more Tips and Advice about Wedding in our Blog and don’t forget to spread the love!